duqcyxwd/SYSC3110-Project--ZuuM/Readme.txt

 ----Milestone 1 - Game of Zuul-----

-22/19 -- add redo method to file.
+22/19 -- add redo method to file.   -chuan
 		 add AllTests.java & RoomTest.java
 	things need to improve:
      	1. "undo" need to be improve